elarbee/7guis-angular8/README.md

 # Todo
 * Cells task is not implemented.
 I'm planning on adding this soon.

+# To Run Locally

+Clone the project using git.

+Run `npm install`

+Install the Angular CLI tool and run

+`ng serve`
 #Thanks
 * [Eugen Kiss](https://eugenkiss.github.io/7guis/) who created the 7Guis benchmark
 * [Rich Harris](https://github.com/Rich-Harris) who's examples for the Svelte Framework I frequently referenced.